jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/resume-2018.md

       <em>Hot Towel SPA Template, ASP.NET Web API for presentation — Entity Framework for data access — StructureMap as DI Container — SQL Server for database — ... </em>
     </small>
   </p>
   Did I place <em>much</em> of my attention in the wrong places!?...
+I'm not sure.
+Perhaps this is just part of growing up as a programmer through trial-and-error, with no one personally guiding you.
   <br /><br />
-  <em>Of course I understand that the peak of an enlightenment comes from a series of little enlightenments.
-So even though this article of Uncle Bob is very special to me, I understand the <strong>there are lots of other materials (and experiences) that helped me come into this kind of enlightenment</strong>.</em>
+  Of course I understand that the peak of an enlightenment comes from a series of little enlightenments.
+So even though this article of Uncle Bob is very special to me, I understand the <strong>there are lots of other materials (and experiences) that helped me come into this kind of enlightenment</strong>.
-  <br /><br />

   <!--
   <br /><br />
   Had I finished reading the Clean Code book last 2014, this enlightenment might have happened much earlier